Chavithra/degiro-connector/README.md

 ## 2.14.
 How to get chart data ?
 You can fetch an object containing the same data than in Degiro's website graph.

-For that you need to prepare a Chart.Request object.
+For that you need to prepare a ChartRequest.

-Here is a table with the available attributes for Chart.Request.
+Here is a table with the available attributes for ChartRequest.

 |**Parameter**|**Type**|**Description**|
 |:-|:-|:-|